Satellite-im/markdowns/README.md

 - provides a function called `text_to_html` which parses a subset of markdown, replaces it with html tags, and returns the string. handles bold, italics, strikethrough, and code.
 - also returns a vec of ranges, each range is a substring that isn't a code segment.
 This allows for optional transformation of emojis.
-- provides a function to turn ascii emojis into unicode emojis.

 ## Supported markdown
  - italics